Kunchacko Boban: 2008–present

 He started 2021 with three movies.
 Nayattu, which was released in theatres on 8 April, was critically acclaimed for showing the truth of the political circus.
 The movie was later released on Netflix.

-The other two, Nizhal and 'Mohan Kumar Fans', were released on OTT platforms.'Mohan Kumar Fans' was praised for their effective blend of satire and emotional drama.
-He ended 2021 with Bheemante Vazhi, which saw a theatre release on December 3, 2021.
+The other two, Nizhal and Mohan Kumar Fans, were also released in theatres.'Mohan Kumar Fans' was praised for their effective blend of satire and emotional drama.
+He ended 2021 with Bheemante Vazhi, which saw a theatre release on 3 December 2021.
 After four weeks of theatrical run, the film was released in Amazon Prime Video on 30 December 2021.

-He started 2022 with Political social-thriller film Pada.
-The film was released on 11 March 2022 and opened to highly positive reviews.
+He started 2022 with political social-thriller film Pada and starred in Ariyippu and Nna Thaan Case Kodu later that year.
+All three films opened to highly positive reviews.
+Kunchako was a part of the multistarrer 2018 (2023) based on the 2018 Kerala floods.

 Filmography

 Other works

-Besides films and business, Kunchacko promotes social causes.
+Besides films and business, Kunchacko support social causes.
 In 2014 Kunchacko Boban, launched Celebrity Cricket Club (C3).
-He was the Chairman of the organisation C3, and a group of celebrities came together to pledge their time and effort for charity initiative.
+He is the chairman of the organisation C3, and a group of celebrities came together to pledge their time and effort for charity initiative.
 The club stands for cricket, charity and comradeship.

 In 2015, he opened Al Fasht Medical Centre in Sharjah, a medical centre providing comparatively low-cost health care for child behaviour, autism, and adult psychiatry.